On healthcare progress and social unification

 So, what if we let the Dot AI take over?

-In a world awash with debate on AI’s global takeover, it is perhaps not so much a question of a of takeover as a specific type of AI’s placement within our reality.
-With the framework defined so far in this essay, the user of Dot theory products, will minimise the experience of notable differences (reduce injury and sickness events), but further down the line, and with AI seamlessly integrated into daily life, do we, as humans choose to avoid suffering too systemically and become weak?
-Logic dictates that this does not apply in Dot products for one simple reason, if the individual user ignores the life-enhancing advice offered by its Dot-AI, the individual will likely go through their natural healing cycle, stay the same or worsen.
+Logic dictates that this does not apply in Dot’s AI healthcare products (its mathematical and algorithmic frameworks) for one simple reason, if the individual user ignores the enhanced advice offered by its Dot-AI, the individual will have chosen so (free will) and likely go through their natural healing cycle, stay the same, or worsen at which point they may reconsider.
 If they follow it, they will likely heal more quickly and efficiently (reduce suffering).
 Either way, this can inform the Dot AI of its tracking accuracy of previous suggestions, and helps other users, but does not alter its output unless the individual’s circumstances change, or the AI’s output changes due to lessons learned.
-In essence, this system would know what you need like a mother, tell you like a grandfather and not mind if you ignored its lessons.
-A takeover it is not, it’s just a process of symbiotically enriching our available choices and progress.
-Whether we make them, is a matter of individual choice.
+In essence, this system would know what you need like a mother, tell you like a kind grandparent, and not mind if you ignored it.
+The route to ASI of AGI is not a takeover, it’s just a process of symbiotically enriching our available choices and progress in the places where it is ethical to do so.
+Whether we make them, is a matter of individual choice and free will.

 Finally, much discussion is had on motivation (teleology) and consciousness in Super-AI.
 In Dot theory-based AI products, the syntax and inbuilt motivation of the AI’s LLM is to identify the most accurate set of predictions available.
-In this formulation, the purpose and product of the LLM’s mathematics itself is the motive.
-The possible alternatives would necessarily add a layer of computational motive.
-The question as to how a mathematical exercise has any other purpose than to make us do better is defined by why we use it that way.
-In the part of mathematics that takes into account motivation by cultural context (algorithms) Dot theory resides in, only the text of the mathematics describing and object and its effects can be thought of as a pure, context-free language in that it singularly expresses the human desire to get things more right.
-Not “right”, right is an idea that only exists relativistically to others, but “more right” relative to itself.
-More right implies that there is no end to accuracy, which we know is true, whereas “right” by its framing implies there is, which we know is not.
-Therefore, in more absolute terms the pursuit of “right” can be said to be an aimless one that can only fall foul of individual legal and personal rights.
-“More right” on the other hand doesn’t violate those rights, and while it may somewhat seem aimless, it is highly individualised and practically relevant.
-Relevant, individualised, safe, realtime healthcare prediction.
+In this Dot-theory algorithmic formulation, the purpose and product of the LLM’s mathematics itself is the motive.
+All possible alternatives would logically necessarily add a layer of computational motive and obfuscate the accuracy of outcomes.
+The question as to how a mathematical exercise has any other purpose than to make us do better is defined by why we use it in that way (internal private syntax).
+In the part of mathematics that takes into account motivation by cultural context (algorithms), only the text of the mathematics describing an object and its effects can be thought of as a pure, context-free language in that it singularly expresses the human desire to get things more right.

 I look forward to reading your thoughts.